-The legal process can be tricky and stressful for first time misdemeanor offenders in North Carolina Some of the most common charges we encounter in our Raleigh criminal law practice involve drug and alcohol related offenses.
-This can be a very scary and stressful time for for time offenders and especially when they her the terms, “Misdemeanor” or “Maximum Penalty of 150 days in jail.”
-However, one of the things that we really convey to worried parents, who call on behalf of their son or daughter, or even their child, is that North Carolina is a state that likes to look out for first time offenders.
+The legal process can be tricky and stressful for first time misdemeanor offenders in North Carolina.
+Some of the most common charges we encounter in our Raleigh criminal law practice involve drug and alcohol related offenses.
+This can be a very scary and stressful time for for first time offenders and especially when they hear the terms, “Misdemeanor” or “Maximum Penalty of 150 days in jail.”
+However, one of the things that we really convey to worried parents, who call on behalf of their son or daughter, is that North Carolina is a state that likes to look out for first time offenders.
 The Tarheel State will offer programs that upon completion, give the defendant a chance of dismissal upon successful completion of a recommended program from the District Attorney’s office as long as they are able to complete all requirements of that program.

 But before we get into how the process works, let’s examine the types of punishment that an offender could face if they receive a Misdemeanor charge.
 Here are the sentences according to the North Carolina General Statute: